DIY & Crafts

 Cutting and Shaping Your Loofah Pot Scrubber

 The foundation of an effective pot scrubber begins with proper cutting technique.
 Start with a fully mature, dried loofah that has been properly processed and cleaned.
 The ideal loofah for scrubbers should feel firm and dense rather than soft and spongy.
-Dense loofahs provide better scrubbing action and longer durability.
+You'll want to select dense loofah sections from the middle of the gourd for maximum scrubbing power.

 Step-by-Step Cutting Process